Sub Categories: » HOMEPAGE / TURKEY/ POLITICS

 Turkish Economy Minister Zafer Çağlayan and Interior Minister Muammer Güler announced their resignations this morning.
 CİHAN photo

-Economy Minister Zafer Çağlayan, Interior Minister Muammer Güler and Environment and Urbanization Minister Erdoğan Bayraktar announced their resignations on Dec.
+Turkish Economy Minister Zafer Çağlayan, Interior Minister Muammer Güler and Environment and Urbanization Minister Erdoğan Bayraktar announced their resignations on Dec.
 25.

-first announcement came hours after Çağlayan returned from a trip to Pakistan, where he accompanied Prime Minister Recep Tayyip Erdoğan.
+The first announcement came hours after Çağlayan returned from a trip to Pakistan, where he accompanied Prime Minister Recep Tayyip Erdoğan.